waldrain/waldrain.github.io/moniwonig.md

 Ein Raum von 10 m2, ca. 10 x 2.5 = 25 m3, wird um ca. 2 Grad abgekuehlt.

 Connect air input and output both to the Treppenhaus.
-In winter, the output could potentially be piped to the outside.
+In winter, the output could potentially be piped to the outside, underneath the balcony roof.
 In summer, both input and output could be connected to Joerg's upstairs bedroom.

 ### done 2022-07-01